mendixlabs/carousel/README.md

 ## Description

-Displays an images carousel either from the database or from the modeler
+Displays images in a carousel either from the database or from the modeler

 ## Typical usage scenario